 Research Residency: The Arctic as a Mirror of Global Change

-focused on climate, environmental, and social change in the Arctic
+A two-week research residency in Svalbard, focused on climate, environmental, and social change in the Arctic

 August 3–17, 2026